lyra/plugin-shopware/CONTRIBUTING.md

-# Contributing to PayZen for Shopware
+# Contributing to Lyra Collect for Shopware

-Anyone is welcome to contribute to PayZen payment plugin for Shopware.
+Anyone is welcome to contribute to Lyra Collect payment plugin for Shopware.
 There are various ways you can contribute:

 - Raise an issue on GitHub.
 - Send us a Pull Request on **develop** branch with your bug fixes.